appINPP/root2data/README.md

 This repository provides a Python toolset for converting ROOT files to another format.
 It includes functionalities for reading data from ROOT files branches and saving them as other file formats.

-Additionally, we can explore the file structure & print a dataframe.
-Furthermore, the mutual compatibility and installation of the Python packages used to read and convert .root files ensure minimal dependency conflicts
+Additionally, we can explore the file structure & print a dataframe. Τhe mutual compatibility and installation of the Python packages used to read and convert .root files ensure minimal dependency conflicts.

 **<ins>The scope of this work, was to create a general tool for converting ROOT files to other formats.</ins>**